What is Ceremonial-Grade Matcha?

 Conclusion

-Ceremonial grade matcha stands in a league of its own.
+Ceremonial-grade matcha stands in a league of its own.
 It’s the best of the best, for special occasions.
-Ceremonial grade represents the absolute peak of matcha in terms of quality, prestige, and price.
+Ceremonial-grade is the absolute peak of matcha in terms of quality, prestige, and price.
 It has no equal when authentically produced following tradition.

-The combination of supreme taste and cost means enjoying ceremonial grade is best saved for meaningful occasions, not everyday drinking.
+The combination of supreme taste and cost means enjoying ceremonial-grade is best saved for meaningful occasions, not everyday drinking.
 Sip it slowly to appreciate the experience.
-True ceremonial grade matcha will always hail from Japan.
+True ceremonial-grade matcha is cultivated and prepared in Japan, and only in Japan.
 No other origins replicate the expertise, terroir, quality control, and painstaking production methods needed.